GeorgiKostadinovPro/rust-solana-journey/README.md

 ## Projects

+More info about each project in its README.md.

-1. [explore-the-maze]() - a roguelike game in which the player explores a random generated maze, etc.
+1. [explore-the-maze](./rust_basic_projects/explore-the-maze/) - a console roguelike game in which the player explores a random generated maze.
-2. [node-info-app](./rust_basic_projects/blockchain-info-app/) - a console app, built on top of a rest api for reading node and wallet data from Bitcoin main chain.
+2. [node-info-app](./rust_basic_projects/node-info-app/) - a console app, built on top of a rest api for reading node and wallet data from Bitcoin main chain.